What Are Standards?

 Standards create a climate of trust in the marketplace for goods and services.
-For customers, a certified standard is a badge of quality.
-For business, it can provide protection against unfair competition and help instil consumer confidence.
+For customers, a product or service which is certified to a standard is a badge of quality.
+For businesses, compliance with standards can provide protection against unfair competition and help instil consumer confidence.

 Within Ireland, NSAI develops standards through a consultative process, which usually involves the following stages: